 “The return to the office shouldn’t hamstring a business”, Michael summarises.
 “It offers organisations a competitive advantage through the ability to enable even better collaboration, engagement and efficiencies.
 With the right technology in place, it can be.”

-Matt is already seeing businesses invest to make sure they have technology in place to facilitate a hybrid working model that lets its employees collaborate, wherever they’re based.
+Matt is already seeing businesses invest to make sure they have the hybrid working communication systems in place that let their employees collaborate, wherever they’re based.
 As he explains it, the solution is more complex than simply relying on the same tools and systems that enabled remote working through the course of the pandemic.

 For more information about how your organisation could benefit, click the image below to download our free guide to the new normal for business during and post COVID-19.